 - Supporting partner organizations in defending and realizing global social and political rights

 - Supporting exchange between women involved in emancipatory political movements and strengthening feminist movements

 - Facilitating transatlantic dialogues that seek to identify alternatives to austerity policies and develop strategies to counter the proliferation of right-wing populism

 - Creating space for self-reflexive discussion of various left-wing approaches and strengthening a polyvocal and democratic Left

-- Strengthening organisations and communities in their capacity to articulate socio-ecological alternatives to the capitalist, fossil fuel-based model of development, such as the concept of “buen vivir”
+- Strengthening organizations and communities in their capacity to articulate socio-ecological alternatives to the capitalist, fossil fuel-based model of development, such as the concept of buen vivir

-The Rosa-Luxemburg-Stiftung has established five offices across the Americans, which cooperate with partners from almost every country in the region.
-The New York office coordinates all activities with a focus on the United States and Canada, as well as all global activities related to the United Nations.
-The office in Mexico City works in Mexico, Cuba, Guatemala, Nicaragua and Costa Rica, while the office in Quito focuses on Ecuador, Venezuela, Colombia and Bolivia and the office in Buenos Aires covers Argentina, Chile and Uruguay.
-The office in São Paulo is responsible for activities in Brazil and Paraguay.
+The Rosa Luxemburg Foundation has five offices across the Americans, which cooperate with partners from almost every country in the region.
+The New York regional office coordinates all activities with a focus on the United States and Canada, as well as all global activities related to the United Nations.
+The regional office in Mexico City works in Mexico, Cuba, Guatemala, Nicaragua, and Costa Rica, while the regional office in Quito focuses on Ecuador, Venezuela, Colombia, and Bolivia, and the regional office in Buenos Aires covers Argentina, Chile, and Uruguay.
+The regional office in São Paulo is responsible for activities in Brazil and Paraguay.